-It is a federated service that provides free and seamless access to WiFi for staff and students of the education and research community worldwide.
+It is a federated service that provides seamless access to WiFi for staff and students of the education & research community worldwide.
 This is a foundation service and is provided as part of the membership charges to HEAnet clients.

 It is founded on a cooperative effort and mutual trust between user institutions around the globe, confirming user credentials and taking the headache out of getting online when visiting another educational, research or public institution within the eduroam federation.